oyaprotocol/contracts/README.md

 # Oya Contracts

 `oyaprotocol/contracts` is the smart contract suite for **Oya**, a natural language protocol.
 Assets deposited into these smart contracts on existing EVM chains can be used on the Oya natural language protocol.
-Blocks on the Oya chain are verified using [UMA’s Optimistic Oracle](https://umaproject.org/), ensuring decentralized, permissionless validation of block data and proposals.
+Blocks of transactions in the Oya protocol are verified using [UMA’s Optimistic Oracle](https://umaproject.org/), ensuring decentralized, permissionless validation of block data and proposals.

 > _“Oya is a protocol that interprets natural language rules and transactions, enabling a new paradigm for decentralized applications, ideal for both humans and AI.”_